bowser0000/SkyblockMod/README.md

 - Start/Stop Skill Tracker - Numpad 5 by default.

 ## Custom Music
-- To use custom music, place a music file with the given name in the `.minecraft/config/dsmmusic` folder and enable the custom song in /dsm.
+- To use custom music, place a music file with the given name in the `.minecraft/config/dsmmusic` folder, either run `/dsmmusic reload` or restart your game, and enable the custom song in `/dsm`.
+  - Dungeon music: `dungeon.wav`
+  - Blood room music: `bloodroom.wav`
   - Dungeon boss music: `dungeonboss.wav`

 ### Notes